How To Make Phone Cases And Start Selling Online

 Set Your Pricing

 Pricing is one of the most important steps when learning how to sell phone cases online.
-You need to include clear costs from production and selling so you keep real profit.
+You need to include all costs to keep real profit.
+For instance, on Etsy you pay a $0.20 listing fee each time you publish or renew a product listing, a 6.5% transaction fee on the full sale price, and a payment processing fee that varies by country.

 Also Read: